NAMD/covidash/README.md

 A Dashboard for the coronavirus pandemic.

 ## Dependencies
-The following are the detailed instructions to setting up your python environment and running this code.
+The following are detailed instructions to setting up your python environment and running the code in this repo.
 We assume Python 3.7 is installed in a Ubuntu 18.04 system.

 1. Install required system packages